Xilinx/SDAccel-Tutorials/docs/my-first-sdaccel-application/host_program.md

    cl::CommandQueue q(context, device, CL_QUEUE_PROFILING_ENABLE, &err)
    ```

 4. Next, you need to create a program object.
-The program object is created from the pre-combiled FPGA binary file (xclbin).
+The program object is created from the pre-compiled FPGA binary file (xclbin).
 It contains the collection of user-defined kernel functions and is programed onto the FPGA.

-   >**TIP:** The xclbin is the compiled kernel binary created, as explained in [Building an Application](https://github.com/Xilinx/TechDocs/blob/SDAccel-Tutorials-XDF-develop/docs/Pathway3/BuildingAnApplication.md).
+   >**TIP:** The xclbin is the compiled kernel binary created, as explained in [Building an Application](/docs/Pathway3/BuildingAnApplication.md).

    First, the application needs to read the contents of xclbin file.
 In this tutorial, you will use a user-defined function, `read_binary_file`, to achieve this.
 This function returns a pointer to the contents of xclbin file.